Kate’s Best Zucchini Pasta Recipe with Pine Nuts

 Why This Is The Best Zucchini Pasta Recipe

 This recipe is the best because it is a true lifesaver.
-It comes together super fast in under 20 minutes with very little chopping.
+Just like our whole wheat pasta salad, this simple recipe comes together super fast in under 20 minutes with very little chopping.
 When you have no idea what to make for dinner, make this.

-It’s vegan!
-But the toasted pine nuts and caramelized zucchini make it taste super rich and buttery.
+Secondly, it’s vegan!
+But the toasted pine nuts, fresh herbs, and caramelized zucchini make it taste super rich and buttery.

-Most importantly, it is so easy it becomes second nature, making dinner that much more likely to happen and the results are something you feel really good about eating.
+Most importantly, it is so easy it becomes second nature, making a dinner full of fresh ingredients that much more likely to happen and the results are something you feel really good about eating.

 Ingredients

-• Farfalle pasta or gluten-free pasta or double up on the zucchini and use zoodles (aka zucchini noodles)
+- Farfalle pasta or gluten-free pasta or double up on the zucchini and use zoodles (aka zucchini noodles).
+Honestly the kind of pasta doesn’t matter all that much, you can use long noodles if you’d prefer.

 How To Make This Recipe